hy-son/Old_maps_generator/readme.md

 Raw images have a resolution of 5 000 by 5 000 pixels making them to big to be usefull for a D&D maps usage.
 So a script was made to:
 - Load images from `in_folder` (`raw_data` by default)
 - Crop the images to an `image_size` dimension (px)
-- Detect border/empty crop by computing the stadart deviation on 1 channel (Red to speed up the process)
+- Detect border/empty crop by detecting the edges on the images (cv2.Canny), dilate the edges (cv2.dilate) with a kernel of 5 by 5 and erode the image.
+This allow to to fill area with lot of features and remove area with low features.
 ```bash
 python3 data_proprocessing.py --image_size 500 --in_folder "raw_data/0" --out_folder "data/1"
 ```